rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 When making a `page` call you can provide the name, category, and any other additional properties.
 RudderStack sends the `ViewCategory` event if both the name and category fields are present.
 In case only name is present, RudderStack sends a `PageVisit` event and drops any additional properties.

-In case you wish to send any additional properties to Pinterest, you need to mention them in our **Custom Properties** configuration.
+In case you wish to send any additional properties to Pinterest, you need to mention them in the **Custom Properties** section while configuring the Pinterest destination in the RudderStack dashboard.

 ```javascript
 rudderanalytics.page("I am new page", "new page category", {